wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 In other words, a Terraform module is a container for multiple resources used together.

+Putting Terraform code in modules enable their reuse, which speeds development by reducing testing and increasing the pace of change.

 Terraform modules provide "blueprints" to deploy.

 References: